tiredpixel/isoxya-api/README.md

 ./docker-compose.init.sh
 ```

-Boot the stack.
-This includes: Isoxya CE API, using SQLite as an embedded database; [Isoxya plugin: Crawler HTML](https://github.com/isoxya/isoxya-plugin-crawler-html), a processor plugin for crawling static HTML; and [NGINX Test Upstream](https://github.com/tiredpixel/nginx-test-upstream), a simple echo server used to demonstrate a streamer plugin.
+Boot the stack:

 ```sh
 docker-compose up
 ```

-That's installation completed!
-Now you've got a powerful mini crawler at your disposal, extendible via its flexible plugin system.
+That's it!
+Now you've got a powerful web crawler and scraper at your disposal, extensible via plugins.

 ## Tutorial

-This tutorial depends on [Tigrosa Scripts](https://github.com/tiredpixel/tigrosa-x-bin) and [Isoxya Scripts](https://github.com/isoxya/isoxya-x-bin), which must be installed first.
-There is no dependency on these (or [jq](https://stedolan.github.io/jq/)) for Isoxya itself, however.

 Initialise a state directory for Tigrosa: